 In the past, SPCA Centres throughout New Zealand were independent of each other, handling their own affairs and finances.
 In June 2017, a vote was passed for each centre to join together to form one united national organisation, that would work together to advance animal welfare and prevent cruelty.
 Since 1 November, 2017, we have been One SPCA in New Zealand.

-Facilities vary throughout the country from very large complexes to a few enclosures in someone’s backyard.
 Even where large complexes exist, the society relies heavily on the work and assistance of volunteers.

 All Rights Reserved - SPCA Kids Education | Phone: (09) 256 7300 | Email: education@spca.org.nz